cyberbuddy-io/open-source-contribution-for-beginners/README.md

 12. Now you just have to wait for the project creator/owner to review your request and merge your changes to the original code.
     **Congratulations on making your very first open-source contribution!:fist_right::fist_left:**

-This repository is a collaborative project and is handeled by [@lovishprabhakar](https://github.com/lovishprabhakar)